afrase/kodiswift/docs/caching.rst

 Storing Arbitraty Python Objects
 --------------------------------

-All caches/storage objects in xbmcswift2 act like python dictionaries.
+All caches/storage objects in kodiswift act like python dictionaries.
 So to get a cache, simply call the ``get_storage`` method.

 .. sourcecode:: python